kl529/Simple_Web_Projects/README.md

 About reference and License
 ===========================
 This project is maden to practice OSS and programing.
-Hanyang University ERICA, 2016003818 Lee Jun Gi.
+Hanyang University ERICA, 2016003436 Kim Ji Won.

 Documents
 ---------